Bill Tilman

-Major Harold William Tilman, CBE, DSO, MC and Bar, (14 February 1898 - November 1977) was an English mountaineer and explorer, renowned for his Himalayan climbs and sailing voyages.
+Major Harold William Tilman, CBE, DSO, MC and Bar, (14 February 1898 - November 1977) was an English soldier, mountaineer and explorer, renowned for his Himalayan climbs and sailing voyages.

 Early years and Africa

 Bill Tilman was born on 14 February 1898 in Wallasey, Cheshire, the son of a wealthy sugar merchant John Hinkes Tilman and his wife Adeline Schwabe (née Rees).
 He was educated at Berkhamsted Boys school.
 During the First World War he entered the Royal Military Academy, Woolwich and, on 28 July 1915, he graduated from Woolwich where he was commissioned as a second lieutenant into the Royal Field Artillery of the British Army.
 Tilman fought at the Battle of the Somme, and was twice awarded the Military Cross for bravery.

 His climbing career, however, began with his acquaintance with Eric Shipton in Kenya, East Africa, where they were both coffee growers.
 Beginning with their joint traverse of Mount Kenya in 1929 and their ascents of Kilimanjaro and the fabled "Mountains of the Moon" Ruwenzori, Shipton and Tilman formed one of the most famed partnerships in mountaineering history.
-When it came time to leave Africa, Tilman was not content with merely flying home but rode a bicycle across the continent to the West Coast where he embarked for England.
+When it came time to leave Africa, Tilman was not content with merely flying home but rode a bicycle across the continent to the west coast where he embarked for England.